codepath/android_guides/Animations.md

 Animations like many resources for Android can be defined both through XML resources as well as dynamically within the Java code.

-## Usage
+### Overview

 There are four relevant animation types for us to understand:

  * [Property Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html) - This is the animation of any property between two values.
 Frequently used to animate views on screen such as rotating an image or fading out a button.
+ * [Activity Transitions](http://ahdidou.com/blog/customize-android-activities-transition/#.Uli6O2Q6VZ8) - Animates the transition as an Activity enters the screen when an Intent is executed.
+ * [Fragment Transitions](http://android-er.blogspot.com/2013/04/implement-animation-in.html) - Animates the transition as a fragment enters or exits the screen when a transaction occurs.
  * [Layout Animation](http://developer.android.com/guide/topics/graphics/prop-animation.html#layout) - This allows us to enable animations on any layout container or other ViewGroup such as a ListView.
 With layout animations enabled, all changes to views inside the container will be animated.
- * [Activity Transitions](http://ahdidou.com/blog/customize-android-activities-transition/#.Uli6O2Q6VZ8) - Animates the transition as an Activity enters the screen when an Intent is executed.
- * [Fragment Transitions](http://android-er.blogspot.com/2013/04/implement-animation-in.html) - Animates the transition as a fragment enters or exits the screen when a transaction occurs.

-### Property Animations
+## Property Animations

 Property animations were a more recent Android feature [introduced in 3.0](http://android-developers.blogspot.com/2011/05/introducing-viewpropertyanimator.html).
 To use animations in a way that is **compatible with pre-3.0 Android versions**, we must use the [NineOldAndroids](http://nineoldandroids.com/) for all our property animations.